-Simon Bridges stuns with Elvis Presley rendition for National supporters
+National leader Simon Bridges impersonates Elvis Presley for supporters

-National Party Leader Simon Bridges has been left rosy-cheeked after a video of him performing a soulful love song to party supporters went viral.
+National Party leader Simon Bridges has been left rosy-cheeked after a video of him performing a soulful love song to party supporters went viral.

-The video, filmed at a "Pinoys Go National" event in Tauranga over the weekend saw Bridges conjure whoops and whistles from the crowd as he belted out a rendition of the Elvis Presley classic "Love Me Tender".
+The video, filmed at a "Pinoys Go National" event in Tauranga at the weekend saw Bridges conjure whoops and whistles from the crowd as he belted out a rendition of the Elvis Presley classic "Love Me Tender".

 "My mouth got me into trouble again," Bridges said with a laugh.

-The local Filipino community were big fans of Karaoke and after hassling Tauranga Mayor Greg Brownless to show off his opera skills, he was forced on to the stage, he said.
+The local Filipino community were big fans of karaoke and after hassling Tauranga Mayor Greg Brownless to show off his opera skills, he was forced on to the stage, he said.

 "I had to deliver."